 The historic Parkway Apartments is situated in its original location at the northwest corner of the intersection of Pandora Avenue and Cook Street in Victoria's North Park neighbourhood.
-The building sits on a large lot, built to the property line with the primary façades orientated to Pandora Avenue and Cook Street.
+The building sits on a large lot, built to the property line with the primary (street) façades orientated to Pandora Avenue and Cook Street.
 To the north of the extant heritage resource is a large lot currently being used for parking.
 A small park, Franklin Green, is located northwest of the building and a residential development meets the west façade of Parkway Apartments.
 The rear of the building possesses later one-storey additions.

-The intended redevelopment plan for the site is for the façades of Pandora Avenue and Cook Street, and the north façade to the external face of the proposed new six storey volume, as well as portion of the existing two-storey structure parallel to Cook Street back to the new six storey volume to be retained.
+The intended redevelopment plan for the site is for the façades of Pandora Avenue and Cook Street, the north façade to the external face of the proposed new six-storey volume, portion of the west façade, as well as portion of the existing structure to be retained.
 The redevelopment of the site encompasses the construction of new volume behind and connected to the retained elements.
 The new construction will also encompass the lot to the north of the extant building currently being used for parking.

 - Preserve the original setting of the building.
 All rehabilitation work should occur within the property lines. - Retain the main frontages of Pandora Avenue and Cook Street.
-Preserve as well as the north façade and portion of the two-storey structure parallel to Cook Street both to the external face of the new six storey volume.
+Preserve as well as the north façade, portion of west façade, and portion of the two-storey structure.
 New construction to be constructed in a manner that is "physically and visually compatible with, subordinate to, and distinguishable from the historic place" as recommended in Standard 11.